 Feeding Grapes To Chameleon Using Your Hand

 This feeding method is an excellent way to bond with your chameleons.
-When feeding them this method, you have been cautious with it.
+When feeding them this method, you have to be cautious with it.
 Chameleons could bite your hand by mistake.
 If they do bite, they’ll release your finger right away.
 You’ll end up with just a small scratch on the finger.

-Feeding Grapes To Chameleon Using Cup
+Feeding Grapes To Chameleon Using A Cup

 This is the easiest method to feed chameleons.
 Simply place the grapes in a cup and put them on a branch of the tree.
 The chameleons will slowly go and investigate it and if they’re interested, they’ll take a bite of it.